EionRobb/purple-discord/README.md

 **Auto-create rooms on buddy list**: If enabled, the plugin will add the channels (rooms) from the servers you're on as chats on your buddy list.
-This is preferred if you're using Pidgin, so you don't need to access the room list manually.
+This is preferred if you're using Pidgin, so you don't need to access the room list manually (from the buddy list, Tools->Room List).
 If you're not using Pidgin (or finch), you probably don't want this, since they have different buddy list APIs.
 Note: If the room list changes, it won't recreate the list unless you delete the entire group.